 Deschutes River (Downtown Bend, Meadow Camp, Dillon Falls, and Beyond)

-- Miller’s Landing – When you’re short on time, this newly renovated riverside park is one of the most convenient spots in town for a quick dip.
-With thoughtfully designed river access, including ramps and steps, it’s an easy and welcoming place to get in and out of the water—no scrambling required.
+Miller’s Landing – When you’re short on time, this newly renovated riverside park is one of the most convenient spots in town for a quick dip.
+With thoughtfully designed river access, including ramps and steps, it’s an easy and welcoming place to get in and out of the water.
+No scrambling required.

-Other great Deschutes access points include: - Meadow Camp – A quieter, forested section with big boulders and deep pools.
+Meadow Camp – A quieter, forested section with big boulders and deep pools.

-- Dillon Falls – Dramatic views and a great launch point just downstream of the rapids.
+Dillon Falls – Dramatic views and a great launch point just downstream of the rapids.

-- Riverbend Park – Popular and social, with easy entry and float traffic in the summer.
+Riverbend Park – Popular and social, with easy entry and float traffic in the summer.

-- McKay Park – Less crowded, good for quick plunges and watching the river surfers.
+McKay Park – Less crowded, good for quick plunges and watching the river surfers.

-- First Street Rapids – A classic cold spot; the water here is fast and chilly even in summer.
+First Street Rapids – A classic cold spot; the water here is fast and chilly even in summer.

-- Sawyer Park – A more rugged spot, with alternate entry across the bridge.
+Sawyer Park – A more rugged spot, with alternate entry across the bridge.

 Always be cautious of currents and flow rates, especially in shoulder seasons and winter.